Maks2103/TheSeaOfRust/README.md

 # TheSeaOfRust

-This mod for Minecraft map.
+This is mod for Minecraft.